pingchangwu/Starwars/README.md

  ### Any improvements you would make to your application?

  I would make a pull request to the repo so users can make full api calls.
 This would reduce a lot of the problems that I have.
 I could have made a more elegant solution to check for bad data in the hash I was receiving from my API Helper.
 Something interesting would to make a more comprehensive search function that searches for everything instead of films.

+Note: The api on the sheet says 'https://swapi.com' but when visiting the site, it is just a parked domain.
+I assumed either the site got moved or this url was a typo.
+The working url is 'https://swapi.co'.
+I thought it was worth mentioning in case future applicants faced similar problems.